Lolicon: 1990s–present

 In 1989, lolicon and otaku became the subject of a media frenzy and moral panic after the arrest of Tsutomu Miyazaki, a young man who had kidnapped and murdered four girls between the ages of four and seven and committed sexual acts with their corpses.
-Widely disseminated photos of Miyazaki's room revealed an extensive collection of video tapes, which included horror/slasher films on which he had modelled some of his crimes, and manga, including shōjo and lolicon works.
+Widely disseminated photos of Miyazaki's room revealed an extensive collection of video tapes, which included horror and slasher films on which he had modelled some of his crimes, and manga, including shōjo and lolicon works.
 (Note: Some journalists in the room later stated that Miyazaki had owned only a few adult manga, which were moved to the foreground of photographs and created a false impression.)
 In the extended public debates that followed, Miyazaki's crimes were blamed on supposed media effects: namely, a reduction in his inhibitions to crime, and a blurring of the lines between fiction and reality.
 Miyazaki was labelled as an otaku, and an image of otaku as "socially and sexually immature" men, and for some as "pedophiles and potential predators", was established for much of the public.
 In February 1991, there were doujinshi creators who sold their work through supportive comic book stores.
 This practice came to light when three managers of such shops were arrested for having a lolicon doujinshi for sale.
 The decade saw local crackdowns on retailers and publishers of "harmful manga", and the arrests of some manga artists.
 Despite this, lolicon imagery expanded and became more acceptable within manga in the 1990s, and the early 2000s saw a small boom in the genre sparked by the magazine Comic LO.